Skip to content

 Pharmacogenetics Roll Out – Gauging Response to Service (PROGRESS): Process evaluation

-What are we doing?
+What were we doing?

-Why is it important?
+Why was it important?

 We know that medicines are not always effective for patients or that some patients may experience harmful side effects, while others do not.
 This can be due to several factors, but one reason can be because of differences in our DNA, known as genetic variation.

-How will we do it?
+How did we do it?

-What will we do with the findings?
+What are we doing with the findings?

 More information